-Foot drop is a symptom rather than a condition.
-It describes the inability to raise the foot upwards (dorsiflex the ankle), as if pulling the toes up towards the shin.
+Foot drop is a symptom rather than a condition or injury.
+It describes the inability to raise the foot upwards (dorsiflex the ankle) as if pulling the toes up towards the shin.

 A patient with foot drop may drag the foot along the floor when walking.
 Or, in order to combat this, they may raise the hip and knee higher so that the foot clears the ground.
 They may also slap the foot back to the floor once the heel hits the ground as they cannot control the downward motion.

-- Injury to the peroneal nerve (peroneal nerve palsy) .
+- Injury to the peroneal nerve (peroneal nerve palsy) is a common cause of foot drop.

 - Injury to the ankle dorsiflexor muscles, such as Tibialis Anterior.